 - compiler that produces readable output in a high-level target language (examples include TypeScript and CoffeeScript, but not Emscripten)

-In a recent conversation with a friend, I learned about yet another connotation that “transpiler” might have.
+In a recent conversation with a friend who writes compilers, I learned about yet another connotation that “transpiler” might have.
 Compiling from a high-level input language all the way to assembly removes certain opportunities for language interoperability; if you want to link together components that are written in different input languages, then it can be easier to do that if the input languages’ compilers both target the same intermediate language.
 (Microsoft’s Common Intermediate Language is an example of an intermediate language that compilers for various input languages target, and that was designed with language interoperability in mind.)
 It’s useful to have a word for compilers that make a point of making interoperability easy in this way, and for my friend, the word “transpiler” serves that purpose.
 So we have yet another overlapping-but-not-quite-coinciding definition:

 - compiler that targets a relatively high-level language for the purpose of facilitating interoperability between different input languages